aptech/docs/docs/CR-rndChiSquare.rst

    k = df

-   λ = s_ncp^2
+   \lambda = s\_ncp^2

 Technical Notes
 --------------------

 The default generator for :func:`rndChiSquare` is the SFMT Mersenne-Twister 19937.
-You can specifiy a different underlying random number generator with the function :func:`rndCreateState`.
+You can specify a different underlying random number generator with the function :func:`rndCreateState`.

 .. seealso:: Functions :func:`rndCreateState`, :func:`rndStateSkip`